saransh-kaushik/VoiceRecognition-Iris/README.md

+# Voice assistant in C#

-A voice reconition engine developed in C# Winforms.
+## A voice reconition engine developed in C# Winforms.
 Accepts certain commands which include:
 Hello <br>
 How are you <br>
 What time is it <br>